 In order to process bank card payments, a merchant (any company that accepts cards) will need a merchant services provider.
 But what is a merchant services provider, and how does it fit into a bank card transaction?
 The basic transaction works like this: Your customer has a card that they got from their bank.
 You enter the card data into LoanPro and click to process a payment.
 LoanPro sends the payment information to Authorize.net.
 Authorize.net sends the transaction to your merchant services provider who sends it to the bank card processor (Visa, MasterCard, American Express, etc.).
 The processor signals the transfer of funds from the customer’s account to your account, completing the transaction.

 So, what should you look for in a merchant services company?
-We believe that your first priority should be price, and LoanPro's relationship with Select Bankcard provides the best available price for our customers.
-Even if you have a merchant services provider already, we find that the savings with Select Bankcard will be enough to offset some of your other company costs or even the entire cost of using our loan management software.
+For many lenders, the first priority is pricing, and LoanPro's relationship with Select Bankcard provides the best available price for our customers.
 However, there is also something to be said for a company that will be there when you need to ask questions, or a company that will help you sign up for additional services like Authorize.net.

 Additionally, your merchant services provider will charge you fees.
 There are a lot of them, but next we'll cover a list of fees you may run into so you can become a more informed shopper when trying to find the right provider.